pramsey/pramsey.github.io/_posts/2014-07-02-tokenization-and-your-private-data-3.md

 In response, the company slapped their discussion site with a [DMCA takedown order](http://meta.crypto.stackexchange.com/questions/250/ciphercloud-dmca-notice).
 This is not the action of a company that is [confident in its methods](http://crypto.stackexchange.com/questions/8050/should-i-trust-ciphercloud).

-[Tomorrow](http://blog.cleverelephant.ca/2014/07/tokenization-and-your-private-data-4.html), I'll look at what the Freedom of Information Commissioner has said about "tokenization" and where we are going from here.
+[Tomorrow](/2014/07/tokenization-and-your-private-data-4.html), I'll look at what the Freedom of Information Commissioner has said about "tokenization" and where we are going from here.

-<small>[1] Yes, my equality example is very simplified for teaching purposes, and there are some papers out there on "[fully homomorphic encryption](http://en.wikipedia.org/wiki/Homomorphic_encryption)", but note that FHE is still an area of research, and in any event (see [tomorrow's](http://blog.cleverelephant.ca/2014/07/tokenization-and-your-private-data-4.html) post), wouldn't meet the BC Information Commissioner's standard for extra-territorial storage of personal information.</small>
+[1] Yes, my equality example is very simplified for teaching purposes, and there are some papers out there on "[fully homomorphic encryption](http://en.wikipedia.org/wiki/Homomorphic_encryption)", but note that FHE is still an area of research, and in any event (see [tomorrow's](/2014/07/tokenization-and-your-private-data-4.html) post), wouldn't meet the BC Information Commissioner's standard for extra-territorial storage of personal information.
+{: .note }